GabrielSlima/blog/articles/clean-code-formatting-rules.md

     <h4>Instance Variables</h4>
     <p>
         For instance variables, keep them declared only in one place.
 These varibles can be accessed by all functions in the Class.
-It's bets that they are kept in one place only.
+It's best that they are kept in one place only.
         <br>
-        Avoid doing thing like this:
+        Avoid doing things like this:
     </p>
 <pre class="brush: python">
 <code>